 The cold drink equipment inventory is estimated through internal processes administered by Corporate departments including Commercial Leadership, Marketing and Finance.
-TCCS uses commercial data for total units of all cold drink equipment collected from our bottling system for the top 32 markets.
-An estimated breakdown of cold drink equipment type is applied to this data for the top 32 markets, based on full year estimates, compiled with actual data collected from January - May 2016, and estimates from June - December.
-This full-year estimate for the top 32 markets by units of equipment is then extrapolated to account for the entire System.
-The proportion of System cold drink equipment that is owned by TCCC is estimated using facility production volume from the reporting year.
+The commercial data used for units of cold drink equipment are requested quarterly from our bottling system for the top markets.
+Of the those that respond, results account for approximately 85% of total sales volume.
+The remaining 15% is reported under a "Rest of World" total.
+The data also includes a breakdown of the equipment type, and the proportion of system cold drink equipment that is owned by TCCC is estimated using facility production volume from the reporting year.